Nothing can make or break your gaming experience quite like the PC itself.

 Like most other Alienware on the market, this laptop performs admirably, but we feel it is just shy of being truly great for its price range.

-Note: An upgraded graphics card, processor, or even a 4K screen can really make this laptop a nailed on choice for a lot of gamers.
+Note: An upgraded graphics card, processor, or even a 4K screen can make this laptop an ideal choice for a lot of gamers.
 Nonetheless, with stable and consistent cutting edge performance, this laptop will allow you to ascend to the next level.

 - Weight: 7.1 pounds